12 Day Financial Wellness Challenge

 What is your checking account balance?
 How much do you have in your savings?
 Are you on track to paying off your debt?
 What is your net worth?

-Take note of the answers to the above questions, as this is your baseline from which you will make all decisions moving forward.
+The answers to the above questions are your baseline from which you will make all decisions moving forward.

 Day 2: Audit your credit card statements from the last 3 months

 You spend at least 40 hours a week making money; you can spend a fraction of that time to see where it’s going.
-Yes, it’s somewhat laborious, but SO worth it!—And you don’t have to be sitting at your desk, hunched under a glaring light to do it.
+Yes, it’s somewhat laborious (and kind of scary), but SO worth it!—And you don’t have to be sitting at your desk, hunched under a glaring light to do it.
 Think a generous pour of your favorite wine, fuzzy socks, sweatpants, and your couch.
 Let the wine numb the pain and put in this time:

 Are there charges you don’t recognize, subscriptions you forgot to cancel, double charges that don’t make sense?
 Based on your monthly income, are you over-spending?